Jinchu/nvim-own/README.md

 # nvim-own
-Based on Kickstart.
-Making the configuration my own
+Based on [Kickstart](https://github.com/nvim-lua/kickstart.nvim).
+Making the configuration my own.
+The main purpose of this repository is to keep track of my own modifications to the configuration.
+You should definitely checkout the Kickstart repo and read that configuration through before checking this one.